NASA-SUITS-Teams/JARVIS-2025/README.md

 <h2>Introduction!</h2>
 Hello everyone!
 We are Team JARVIS from Purdue University and Indiana State University.
-We highly encourage you to watch our [introduction video](https://www.youtube.com/watch?v=eUtbqF5x5as) to learn more about us!
+We highly encourage you to watch our <a href="https://www.youtube.com/watch?v=eUtbqF5x5as">introduction video</a> to learn more about us!

 We are developing the Pressurized Rover display and control system and the interoperability system to communicate data with our partner team, Aether-Net, at UT Austin.